Anne of the Island: Plot summary

 Anne leaves Green Gables and her work as a teacher in Avonlea to pursue her original dream (which she had given up in Anne of Green Gables) of taking further education at Redmond College in Kingsport, Nova Scotia.
 Gilbert Blythe and Charlie Sloane enroll as well, as does Anne's friend from Queen's Academy, Priscilla Grant.
-During her first week of school, Anne befriends Philippa Gordon, a beautiful girl whose frivolous ways charm her.
-Philippa (Phil for short) also happens to be from Anne's birthplace in Bolingbroke, Nova Scotia.
+During her first week of school, Anne befriends Philippa "Phil" Gordon, a beautiful girl whose frivolous ways charm her.
+Phil also happens to be from Anne's birthplace in Bolingbroke, Nova Scotia.

 The girls spend their first year in boardinghouses and decide to set up house thereafter in a lovely cottage called Patty's Place, near campus.
 Meanwhile, Anne's childhood friend Ruby Gillis dies of consumption (tuberculosis) very soon after finding her own true love.
 The girls enter their second year at Redmond happily ensconced at Patty's Place, along with Queen's classmate Stella Maynard and her "Aunt Jimsie" (their chaperone), while life continues in Avonlea.
 Diana Barry marries Fred Wright and Davy and Dora continue to keep Marilla busy.

 Midway through their college years, Gilbert Blythe, who has always loved Anne, proposes to her but Anne rejects him; although she and Gilbert are very close, she holds sentimental fantasies about true love (all featuring a tall, dark, handsome, inscrutable hero) and does not recognize her true feelings for Gilbert.
 Gilbert leaves, his heart broken, and the two drift apart.

 Anne later welcomes the courtship of Roy Gardner, a darkly handsome Redmond student who showers her with attention and poetic gestures.
 However, when he proposes after two years, Anne abruptly realizes that Roy does not really belong in her life, and that she had only been in love with the idea of him as the embodiment of her childhood ideal.

 Anne is so ashamed of her treatment of Roy that she fears having wasted her entire Redmond experience.
 She returns to Green Gables, a "full-fledged B.A.", but finds herself a bit lonely.
 Diana gives birth to her first child, and Jane Andrews, an old school friend, marries a Winnipeg millionaire.
 Having received an offer to be the principal of the Summerside school in the autumn, Anne is keeping herself occupied over the summer when she learns that Gilbert is gravely ill with typhoid fever.
 With shock, Anne finally realizes the depth of her true feelings for Gilbert, and endures a terrifying night of fearing that he will die without knowing her feelings.
 In the morning, Anne gratefully learns that Gilbert will survive.
 Gilbert recovers over the summer, bolstered by a letter from Phil assuring him that there is really nothing between Anne and Roy.
 After several visits to Green Gables, Gilbert and Anne take a late summer walk in Hester Gray's garden, and finally become engaged.